DS4B-ANU/help/README.md

     * good formatting (e.g. use headers and subheaders if it makes it clearer)
 2. Write your MRE
 3. If there is code in your MRE, make sure it runs as you expect (either producing the output you expect, or the error you expect), then turn your code into a **reprex** using the `reprex()` function from the `reprex` package in R
-5. Submit your MRE with the reprex code as a [New Issue on this repository](https://github.com/DS4B-ANU/help/issues/new/choose)
+5. Submit your MRE with the reprex code as a [New Q&A discussion topic on this repository](https://github.com/DS4B-ANU/help/discussions/new?category=q-a)
 6. Await help

 # Then what?